Your Four-Year Honors Experience

 All of these courses fulfill a university General Education requirement.
 Please see Current Students for equivalencies.

 The second and third years are designed to foster intellectual independence and curiosity.
-Three courses and a seminar are split between four semesters.
-They include two team-taught, interdisciplinary courses that provide innovative learning opportunities to think across disciplines; a one-hour Curiosity Seminar, where students think carefully about a focused and perhaps unexpected topic selected by the professor; and a Contracted Course in the Major, where students develop a mentoring relationship with faculty in their majors as well as develop the skills required for independent research (10 credit hours).
+Three courses and two seminars are split between four semesters.
+They include two team-taught, interdisciplinary courses that provide innovative learning opportunities to think across disciplines; two one-hour Curiosity Seminars, where students think carefully about a focused and perhaps unexpected topic selected by the professor; and a Contracted Course in the Major, where students develop a mentoring relationship with faculty in their majors as well as develop the skills required for independent research (11 credit hours).

 The team-taught courses for the next academic year include: